Michael Howard Kay

-Michael Howard Kay Ph.D FBCS (born 11 October 1951) is the editor of the W3C XSLT 2.0 and 3.0 language specifications for performing XML transformations, and the developer of the Saxon XSLT and XQuery processing software.
+Michael Howard Kay (born 11 October 1951) is the editor of the W3C XSLT 2.0 and 3.0 language specifications for performing XML transformations, and the developer of the Saxon XSLT and XQuery processing software.

-Early life
+Education

 Michael Kay is the son of Ronald Kay (1920-2019) and Alma Brigitte Kay (née Albert) (1924-2019).
 His father was English, his mother German; he was born in Germany but has always lived in England.

-Kay was educated at Salesian College in Farnborough, and then went to Trinity College, Cambridge to read Natural Sciences.
+Kay was educated at Salesian College in Farnborough, and at the University of Cambridge where he read Natural Sciences as an undergraduate student at Trinity College, Cambridge.
 He gained his Doctor of Philosophy degree while working in the Computer Laboratory, University of Cambridge under the supervision of Maurice Wilkes on databases.

 Career

 Kay spent over twenty years (1977-2001) with the British computer manufacturer International Computers Limited (ICL).
 He was appointed an ICL Fellow in 1990.
 On leaving ICL, he worked for three years with Software AG before forming his own company, Saxonica.
 He has previously been involved in GedML: Genealogical Data in XML.